 Featuring stories never before printed, photographs from the archives of British Aerospace that have never been published, and interviews with a wide range of people from pilots to customer service reps, salesman to airline executives, the story is so engrossing that you’ll be hard pressed to put the book down.
 This isn’t a retelling or rehashing of previous stories or events.
 I’ve spent four years researching and interviewing a wide range of people involved with the 146, including the airlines and operators that flew this unique aircraft.
 I’ve even summoned records from the Federal Bureau of Investigation (FBI) under the Freedom of Information Act (FOIA) for the tragic murder in the sky of PSA flight 1771, with never before seen images of evidence derived from over 300 pages of reports and interviews.

 Grab your copy and read the story of how the BAe 146 created the regional jet market, while nearly sinking British Aerospace.
-500 pages, over 700 full color photographs, large hardcover 12″ x 11″ book.
+500 pages, over 700 full color photographs, large hardcover 12″ x 11″ book, weight of 12 pounds (5.5Kg).

-Shipping in September 2021 with pre-orders receiving free shipping.
+Shipping in Winter 2021 with pre-orders receiving free shipping.